Start My Answer

 But don't ignore your court date.
 If you don't physically appear in court, you'll automatically lose, and Receivables Performance Management can collect the full, original debt by garnishing your wages.

 1. Don't worry about giving your side of the story in detail at this point.
 It's not up to you to prove anything at this stage of the case.
-Let Receivables Performance Management do the proving, because giving too much details can actually end up weakening your case.
+Let Receivables Performance Management do the proving because giving too many details can end up weakening your case.

-2. Deny each allegation, or claim, that is listed in the Complaint.
+2. Deny each allegation or claim listed in the Complaint.
 Attorneys generally advise people to deny as many claims as they can.

 3. Include a section for your affirmative defenses.
-There are the legal reasons that Receivables Performance Management's case is invalid.
+These are the legal reasons that Receivables Performance Management's case is invalid.

 4. Use standard formatting, font, and style.
 Make sure to include a caption at the top of your Answer where you list the court and party information, as well as the case number.